Waves (Miguel song)

 "Waves" is a song recorded by the American recording artist Miguel for his third studio album, Wildheart (2015).
-It is the third single from the album and was released in 2016 through RCA Records.
+It was released as a promotional single from the album in 2016 through RCA Records.

-The song is best-known for a remix version, produced by Australian psychedelic music project Tame Impala, which was released on the singer's 2016 extended play, Rogue Waves.
-The EP contains reimagined takes on the original song, from artists like Kacey Musgraves and Travis Scott.
-The Tame Impala remix received a music video, which depicts the musicians on a beach.
+In 2016, the singer released an extended play titled Rogue Waves, containing reimagined takes on the original song, from artists like Tame Impala, Kacey Musgraves and Travis Scott.
+Both the Tame Impala and Travis Scott remix received a music video, in addition to the original song.

 Music video

 The song's original music video depicts Miguel performing at a club, interspersed with shots of him floating in water with his necklaces detached.

 The remix video, directed by Jennifer Massaux, consists of clips of Miguel and Kevin Parker of Tame Impala along a furniture-littered beach, gazing upon the sky against a raging tempest.
 The clip only selects a minute and a half of the remix's original runtime.
 Chris Riotta at Mic further described the clip: "[It] shows both singers seated as waves come crashing ashore on a dimly lit beach.
 Both Miguel and Parker stare off into the distance as swarms of birds float above them."
 The video was shot in Los Angeles, with Miguel joking that "it only rains in LA when you’re filming [with Tame Impala]."